davidhcefx/My-Linux-Notes/README.md

   * If a variable is already in Environ, the first method would also change it.

-- `trap "echo "I have been interrupted"; exit 0" SIGINT`
+- `trap 'echo "I have been interrupted"; exit 0' SIGINT`

   * Ignore signal: `""` ; Restore to default: `-`